BujarMuharemi/game-jam-5/README.md

 ## Backlog
 - ~~create very basic tutorial for the game~~
+- add an highscore
+- make it pauseable while playing ?
 - add health pickups for player
 - add health bar to enemies

+- add enemies which shooot projectile
+- add special attack for that 10 bullets are needed to use it (shoots in an cirele or similar).
+Should also have an cooldown (add some risk/reward incentive to getting more bullets)

 - add magazine mechanic & reloading ?
 - make player stronger when low
-- add an highscore
-- make it pauseable while playing ?

 - some mid/fast synthwave as background music
 	- https://open.spotify.com/track/4OboJX3At8HVV5p5ZmOtkm?si=820610793841467a